|

 elementary education, while others require pre-school or kindergarten

-- There are two types of secondary school
+education for admission.
+There are two types of secondary school

 according to curricular offerings: the general high school and vocational